Alberta Trappers Association

 Outdoor Dog Safety Program

 Our outdoor Dog Safety Program outlines the different hazards that your or your pet may encounter when out on private land or enjoying a hike in the forestry areas.
 This program is approximately 60min long with ample time to have your questions answered.
 Great discussion and simple tips on how to keep your dog from encountering the many hazards that exist.

 This is a program aimed at bird hunters providing education on the traps and methods used in the Trapping Industry.
 Trappers are highly restricted and must follow strict rules on trapping.
 This program shows areas that are prime bird habitat and can also be used to trap furbearers.
 The instructor provides the real equipment that is used to trap.
 Hands on activity is encouraged to show how to release your pet from the trap.
 The instructor is a seasoned upland bird hunter and a trapper who easily explains training tips to keep your dog from a negative encounter.

 Data Collection Program

 Our data collection program is designed to collect data from when an incident has occurred.
-The data from this form will help us identify hot spots within the province.
-This is not only just to have a data point this is also so we can target areas with our education programs.
+The data from this form below will help us identify hot spots within the province.
+This is to collect anonymous data and also to enable us to target areas with our education programs.

-The form is designed to be a no-fault form, so names are not to be written on the form.
+The form is designed to be a no-fault form, NO NAMES are to be written on the form.